Demotive/govuk_transformation_dashboard/_posts/2000-01-06-apply-for-student-finance.markdown

 homepage-intro: |
-    If you have, or are applying for, student loans and grants you will be able to manage them using an improved online service
+    If you have, or are applying for, student loans and grants you’ll be able to manage them using an improved online service

 detail-page-intro: |
     Supporting 1.3 million people using student finance services